avivrosenberg/avivr.net-quartz/content/About me.md

 ![[aviv_06b.jpg|about_bio_pic|300]]

-I'm a researcher, scientist and a generally curious person.
+I'm a research scientist at [Hemispheric](https://hemispheric.ai/), a neuroscience startup developing foundation models for non-invasively decoding brain activity.

-I like anything involving math and code coming together to solve real problems.
-My main toolset comes from the domains of machine learning, statistics, data science, signal processing and software engineering.
+I like to work on anything where math and code come together to solve real problems.

-%%academic research%%
-During my PhD at the [Technion Computer Science Faculty](https://cs.technion.ac.il), I was fortunate enough to combine all of those things.
-Some examples from my research include,
+I have a multidisciplinary background spanning machine learning, statistics, data science, signal processing, biomedical engineering and software.
+Over the years I've worked on technical challenges across a broad range of domains (cardiology, computational biology, finance, transportation, and others) in both industrial and academic roles.

+Research from my PhD has been published in top journals and conferences.
+Some examples include,
 - Detecting cardiac pathologies from ECG data using deep learning [](https://www.pnas.org/doi/full/10.1073/pnas.2020620118).
 - Analyzing the connection between genetic coding and protein structure [](https://www.nature.com/articles/s41467-022-30390-9).
 - Creating new tools for analyzing data distributions in high-dimensions [](https://arxiv.org/abs/2205.14977).

-%%industry experience%%
-Over the years, I've also worked in various industry roles.
-Currently, I'm a research scientist at [Hemispheric](https://hemispheric.ai/), a neuroscience startup developing foundation models for non-invasively decoding brain activity.
+Feel free to reach out via email.